windmaomao/adventofcode/2015/md/2 - I Was Told There Would Be No Math.md

 }
 ```

-> If you are not sure why we need a model (object) first, please check Day 0 and also how to get a list of models.
+> If you are not sure why we need a model (object) first, please check [*Day `0`*](https://medium.com/@windmaomao/kotlin-day-0-dusk-till-dawn-b1696e311181) and you can find out how to get a list of models from string (or file) as well.

 Type alias is used here to emphasize the `Model` thus simplify the data definition later.